eclipse-sumo/sumo/docs/web/docs/Networks/Import/VISUM.md

 !!! caution
     If your network contains geo-coordinates (lon/lat) you must add option **--proj.utm** in order to project your network into the cartesian plane

+# Localization

+VISUM network files can use keywords in different languages.
+By default, [netconvert](../../netconvert.md) attempts to import german keywords.
+The option **--visum.language-file {{DT_FILE}}** can be used to switch to a different language.
+The following language files are provided in the `<SUMO_HOME>/data/lang` directory:

+- visumEN.txt
+- visumFR.txt
+- visumIT.txt

+If you wish to import a file in an unsupported language, please [contact](https://eclipse.dev/sumo/contact/) us and provide an example file.

 # Import Coverage

 The following table shows which information is parsed from a given VISUM